Ms. International: 2018

 On January 5, 2018, Beth Mandyck, a female bodybuilder, filed a sex discrimination lawsuit with the city of Columbus, Ohio over the IFBB canceling the Ms. International from the Arnold Sports Festival.
 She has also started a change.org petition.
 Her complaint has been backed by Iris Kyle, Nancy Hogshead-Makar, former Olympic gold medalist and the CEO of Champion Women, an advocacy group for women in sports, and Women's Sports Foundation.

+2024

+At the 2024 International Federation of Bodybuilding & Fitness Professional League (IFBB Pro League) 13th Annual Wolfpak Chicago Pro, the winner of the female bodybuilding division won the title of Ms. International, the first IFBB Pro League contest to include the title of the Ms. International since 2013.